 People who are considering meeting up with vulnerable relatives or friends should really weigh the implications of introducing illness to them, Wu said.

-"There are well-documented Covid-19 clusters associated with family gatherings, including ones that resulted in deaths," he said.
+"There are well-documented Covid-19 clusters associated with family gatherings, including ones that resulted in deaths."

 Driving is not without risks, but your interactions with others can be more easily controlled than with air travel.